C-memory-object-model-study-group/c-mom-sg/notes/cmom-0009-2021-06-14-clarifying-uninitialised-reads-v8.md

 choice, either a compile-time error, a non-silent runtime error, or some other stronger-than-UB behaviour

-(This is somewhat like the existing 6.3.1.3 semantics for conversion, "either the result is implementation-defined or an implementation-defined signal is raised".)
+This is somewhat like the existing 6.3.1.3 semantics for conversion, "either the result is implementation-defined or an implementation-defined signal is raised".

+Explicitly permiting errors like this accommodates the "true trap representation" cases, and sanitiser-like debugging tools, but it's arguably not very useful beyond that - compilers can always warn where they wish, and to avoid false positives they would need to show reachability.

 What could the stronger-than-UB semantics be?